 The importance of such a connection arises from the fact that only little is known about complex-valued ITEs in general.
-One of the very first results in this direction was the evidence of discreteness of the ITE spectrum for arbitrary scatterers $D$ having infinity as the only accumulation point, see \cite{rynne1991interior,colton1989far}.
-Further, it is known that for smooth scatterers and smooth indexes of refraction $n$ such that $n>c>1$ all ITEs are located in a horizontal strip around the real axis, see \cite{vodev2017high}, and there is an ITE-free lemniscate region centered at zero, see \cite{cakoni2010interior}.
-For the special case of a disk in 2D or a ball in 3D as scatterer, existence of non-real ITEs was proven for spherically-stratified media in \cite{leung2012complex}, providing also a more detailed distribution analysis of ITEs, see \cite{colton2015distribution}, and first results for the inverse spectral problem, see \cite{colton2013complex}.
-In particular, existence of non-real ITEs for arbitrary scatterers $D$ is still an open problem, although existence of infinitely many real-valued ITEs could already be shown in \cite{cakoni2009existence}, using the intermediate value theorem to find roots of proper misfit functions which then coincide with ITEs by construction.
-Luckily, there are many numerical algorithms available which indicate the existence of non-real interior transmission eigenvalues for arbitrary scatterers, see for example \cite[Table 3]{gintides2013computational}, \cite[Section 6.10]{kleefeld2013numerical}, \cite[Tables 4 and 5]{geng2016c}, \cite[Section 5]{yang2016mixed}, \cite[Section 5]{yang2016non}, \cite[Section 4]{han2016adaptive}, \cite[Tables 1 and 2]{han2015h}, \cite[Section 4]{xi2017recursive}, \cite[Table 5]{blaasten2017vanishing}, \cite[Tables 1 and 2]{han2017new}, \cite[Tables 3 and 4]{yang2017c0ipg}, \cite[Section 5]{li2018adaptive}, \cite[Section 5]{wang2018}, and \cite[Section 5]{xijizhang} to mention just a few.
+One of the very first results in this direction for quite arbitrary scatterers $D$ was the evidence of discreteness of the ITE spectrum and that infinity is its only accumulation point, see \cite{rynne1991interior,colton1989far,nguyen2017discreteness}.
+Further, it is known that for sufficiently smooth scatterers and indexes of refraction $n$ with $n\ne 1$ on $\partial D$ all ITEs are located in a horizontal strip around the real axis, see \cite{vodev2017high}, and there is an ITE-free lemniscate region centered at zero, see \cite{cakoni2010interior}.
+For the special case of a disk in 2D or a ball in 3D as scatterer, existence of non-real ITEs was proven for spherically-stratified media in \cite{leung2012complex}, providing thereby a more detailed distribution analysis of ITEs, see \cite{colton2015distribution}, and also first results for the inverse spectral problem, see \cite{colton2013complex}.
+However, existence of non-real ITEs for scatterers other than the disk is still an open problem.
+Still, there is numerical evidence which indicates existence of non-real interior transmission eigenvalues for arbitrary scatterers, see for example \cite[Table 3]{gintides2013computational}, \cite[Section 6.10]{kleefeld2013numerical}, \cite[Tables 4 and 5]{geng2016c}, \cite[Section 5]{yang2016mixed}, \cite[Section 5]{yang2016non}, \cite[Section 4]{han2016adaptive}, \cite[Tables 1 and 2]{han2015h}, \cite[Section 4]{xi2017recursive}, \cite[Table 5]{blaasten2017vanishing}, \cite[Tables 1 and 2]{han2017new}, \cite[Tables 3 and 4]{yang2017c0ipg}, \cite[Section 5]{li2018adaptive}, \cite[Section 5]{wang2018}, and \cite[Section 5]{xijizhang} to mention just a few.